sniperkit/crane/cmd/repackr/docs/Solution.md

-`amalgomate` provides a mechanism that solves this problem elegantly in a novel and automated way.
+`repackr` provides a mechanism that solves this problem elegantly in a novel and automated way.
 It provides the capability of *programmatically generating a set of source files that can be compiled safely into a single program* and a *mechanism for invoking the sub-programs from the main program safely*.

 ## Programmatic library source generation
-As input, `amalgomate` takes a configuration file that specifies the paths to the `main` packages for the programs to be combined.
+As input, `repackr` takes a configuration file that specifies the paths to the `main` packages for the programs to be combined.
 Here is an example:

 ```yml